dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you are not willing to risk the usual, you will have to settle for the ordinary.**
+**If you don't love what you do, you won't do it with much conviction or passion.**

-Jim Rohn
+Mia Hamm